Greek Sheet Pan Chicken

 Jump to RecipeJump to Video

-Greek sheet pan chicken with vegetables.
+Greek sheet pan chicken.

-Ingredients for greek sheet pan chicken on a table.
+Ingredients for Greek sheet pan chicken.

 • Chicken Thighs: Bone-in, skin-on chicken thighs are the best for super juicy and tender meat.